Piyu-Pika/my_notes_app/README.md

 - 🔍 Use the search functionality in the app bar to find specific notes
 - 💬 Chat with your notes to get AI-powered insights and answers
 - 🌓 Toggle between light and dark modes for comfortable viewing
+- 🗂️ Archive notes you don't need frequently
+- 🗑️ Move notes to trash and restore them if needed
+- 🎨 Use color filters to browse notes by category

 ## 🆕 UI Enhancements
 - Color-coded notes for easy visual categorization